Suge42/Skylink_drone/README.md

 # Skylink_drone

-Who need fancy stuff when it works flaulessy?
+Who needs fancy stuff when it works flaulessy?